Toyota Highlander: Second generation (XU40; 2007)

 In Australia, the new generation Kluger was launched in August 2007.
 There are three trims available, KX-R, KX-S and Grande.
 All trims are available with either 2WD or AWD.
 The base model KX-R is also available with either five or seven seats, whilst the latter trims are seven seaters only.
 Specifications are mostly similar to the US Highlander, sharing the same 3.5-liter V6 2GR-FE engine and five-speed automatic transmission.

 2010 update

 In 2010, for the 2011 model year, Toyota made some changes to the Highlander and Highlander Hybrid.
 While the general design remains similar to the 2008–2010 model, the Highlander's front end has been significantly revised, now featuring new headlights, a new black with chrome accent rocker panel, and new front grille.
 The non-hybrid engines for 2011 remain the same, although now the 2.7-liter four-cylinder engine may be had on the SE trim level, previously only available on the base model.
 More standard features are now equipped on all trim levels, with the base model receiving rear air conditioning, third row seating, cruise control, and a multi-function keyless entry control.
 The facelifted model was also sold in Russia from 2010 to 2013.
+The Base Plus trim level was added.